slsarath/Projects/README.md

 ⸻

 Let me know if you’d like a version focused only on technical hurdles, stakeholder resistance, or model validation — depending on the interviewer’s angle.

+Here’s a strategic and balanced answer to the question:
+“Why do you want to move from your current AVP role to this VP position?”
+— especially tailored for an internal move at Barclays.

+⸻

+✅ Sample Answer

+“I’ve really valued my journey so far as an AVP here at Barclays.
+Over the past couple of years, I’ve had the opportunity to deliver impactful solutions — from control testing automation to NLP-based root cause analysis — and collaborate closely with both the assurance and risk teams globally.

+That said, I feel I’m at a point where I’m ready to take on broader ownership and strategic responsibility.
+The VP role aligns well with the direction I’ve been naturally growing into — leading more cross-functional initiatives, mentoring colleagues, and shaping data-driven decision-making at scale.

+What excites me about this opportunity is the chance to move from delivering solutions to shaping the roadmap, contributing at the leadership level, and ensuring our analytics efforts are not only innovative but also well-aligned with risk governance and regulatory expectations.
+I want to help connect the dots between assurance insights, emerging risks, and data strategy — and I see this role as the right platform to do that.

+Since it’s an internal move, I’m also confident I can hit the ground running, while continuing to build on the relationships and context I already have across the business.”

+⸻

+Let me know if you’d like a version that’s more personal growth-focused, team impact-driven, or even slightly ambitious yet humble — depending on the tone you want to convey.